ftorning/project-template/README.md

 $ touch ./assets/js/credentials.js
 ```

-6. Delete or comment out any references to CSS or JS packages you are not using to cut down on load

 Note that this file is included in .gitignore and will not be pushed to Github

 If you are using Firebase, include the following in the credentials.js file